pingcap/tidb/docs/design/2022-08-29-enhanced-queueing-for-pessimistic-lock-contention.md

 - By specifying a special parameter, a pessimistic lock request is allowed to lock a key even there is write conflict, in which case TiKV can return the value and `commit_ts` of the latest version, namely `locked_with_conflict_ts`.
 The actual lock written down in TiKV will have its `for_update_ts` field equal to the latest `commit_ts` on the key.
 - By specifying the parameter mentioned above, the pessimistic lock request is also allowed to continue locking the key after waiting for the lock of another transaction, instead of always reporting WriteConflict after being woken up.

-### Aggressive Locking
+### Fair Locking

 When a key is locked with conflict, the current statement becomes executing at a different snapshot.
 However, the statement may have already read data in the expired snapshot (as specified by the `for_update_ts` of the statement).
 In this case, we have no choice but retry the current statement with a new `for_update_ts`.

 In our original implementation, when retrying a statement, the pessimistic locks that were already acquired will be rolled back, since it's possible that the keys we need to lock may change after retrying.
 However, we will choose a different way to handle this case with our new locking mechanism.
 We expect that in most cases, the keys we need to lock won't change after retrying at a newer snapshot.
-Therefore, we adopt this way, namely *aggressive locking*:
+Therefore, we adopt this way, namely *fair locking*:

 - When performing statement retry, if there are already some keys locked during the previous attempt, do not roll them back immediately.
 We denote the set of the keys locked during previous attempt by $S_0$.
 - After executing the statement again, it might be found that some keys needs to be locked.
 We denote the set of the keys need to be locked by $S$.